Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: Discussion and Conclusions

 We tested our new hybrid GRMHD+GRFFE code on a set of test problems and showed that it can accurately evolve a highly magnetized plasma across the interface $\sigma_{\rm trans}$; in the Bondi test problem in particular (\autoref{sec:bondi}), we see a smaller error in the plasma density, energy density, and velocity evolved under our hybrid scheme than in a standard GRMHD approach.
 We then compared our hybrid method with a standard GRMHD set-up in a magnetically arrested simulation of an accreting black hole with the same initial conditions and resolution.
 Our hybrid method produced a MAD disc with average properties similar to standard GRMHD in low magnetization regions, but the absence of hard ceilings on $\sigma$ allows the jet funnel to evacuate and the magnetization to reach $\sigma\approx 10^6$.
 Unlike the GRMHD simulations which are contaminated by floor material in high-magnetization regions, the hybrid simulations produce simulated submillimeter synchrotron images that are insensitive to the $\sigma_{\rm cut}$ parameter above $\sigma_{\rm cut}\approx25$.
 In other words, our hybrid method naturally produces an evacuated force-free jet funnel in GRMHD simulations that does not contribute to the synchrotron emission simulated for comparison to EHT images.

 Our proposed hybrid method is a relatively straightforward addition to the framework of finite-volume GRMHD codes.
-Because the conserved-to-primitive inversion $\mathbf{P}(\mathbf{U})$ for the force-free quantities is analytic in the cold approximation that we use, and because we only evolve an additional set of quantities in a small part of the simulation domain with high $\sigma$, our hybrid scheme does not significantly increase the computational expense of standard GRMHD at the resolution we considered for our 3D MAD simulations.
+Because the conserved-to-primitive inversion $\mathbf{P}_{\rm FFE}(\mathbf{U})$ for the force-free quantities is analytic in the cold approximation that we use, and because we only perform the additional GRFFE conserved to primitive inversion step in a small part of the simulation domain, our hybrid scheme does not significantly increase the computational expense of standard GRMHD at the resolution we considered for our 3D MAD simulations.
+The primary additional computational cost comes from computing fluxes for the additional $\mathbf{P}_{\rm FFE}$ quantities at each cell walls.
+In our current implementation we compute these $\mathbf{F}(\mathbf{P}_{\rm FFE})$ everywhere, but in the future we plan to increase the simulation efficiency further by limiting the domain where we compute $\mathbf{F}(\mathbf{P}_{\rm FFE})$ only to regions where they are required in a given time step.

 Our method is not the first to consider matching GRMHD to GRFFE in high magnetization regions in a single simulation volume.
 Notably, \citet{Paschalidis13} considered hybrid GRMHD and GRFFE simulations of neutron star magnetospheres.
 They use a similar finite-volume approach motivated by \citet{McKinney06} to the method presented in this paper to evolve the force-free region.
 However, they do not evolve the field-parallel velocity or fluid quantities in the force free region, and they fix the transition between force-free and GRMHD evolution to the surface of the neutron star.
 By contrast, in our proposed method the boundary between the GRMHD and GRFFE simulation regions evolves with the simulation and propagating jet from the black hole; plasma is allowed to flow in between the two regions by solving the parallel velocity and continuity equations.
-Later, \citet{Parfrey2017} conducted 2D hybrid neutron star magnetosphere simulations using a GRMHD code adapted for force-free evolution in the high magnetization region.
-In the simulations of \citet{Parfrey2017}, the boundary between the standard GRMHD and GRFFE regions evolves with the simulation, but in the high magnetization region the plasma density and energy density are set to fixed values and the parallel velocity is zeroed out.
-Recently, \citet{Phillips2023} presented a novel operator splitting method in special relativistic MHD that solves for the MHD evolution of the velocity and magnetic field over a timestep as a correction to the value obtained from force-free evolution.
-This method can stably evolve SRMHD problems to high magnetizations without requiring a pre-defined transition $\sigma_{\rm trans}$ between MHD and FFE regions, but it has not yet been applied to 3D GRMHD simulations.